nleanba/typst-marginalia/main.typ

 - If `book` is `true`, wideblocks that break across pages are broken.
 Sadly there doesn't seem to be a way to detect and react to page-breaks from within a `block`, so I don't know how to fix this.

-- If you encounter anything else which looks like a bug to you, please #link("https://github.com/nleanba/typst-marginalia/issues")[create an "issue" on Github] if no-one else has done so already.
+- If you encounter anything else which looks like a bug to you, please #link("https://github.com/nleanba/typst-marginalia/issues")[create an "issue" on GitHub] if no-one else has done so already.

 = Thanks
 Many thanks go to Nathan Jessurun for their #link("https://typst.app/universe/package/drafting")[drafting] package,